 The Consumers' Law has been amended several times.
-The first set of important changes introduced in 2007 on the product liability rules were: a) the expansion of the defectiveness concept to not only include the standard safety consideration, but to also take into account the product's "expected performance per its specifications"; b) the subjection of the moral harm and mental distress compensation to the ambit of the strict product liability rules (formerly covered under the general tort legislation); and c) new rules on collective actions to the extent they concern product liability infringements.
+The first set of important changes introduced in 2007 on the product liability rules included: a) the expansion of the defectiveness concept to not only include the standard safety consideration, but to also take into account the product's "expected performance per its specifications"; b) bringing compensation for moral harm and mental distress under the ambit of the strict product liability rules (formerly covered under the general tort legislation); and c) new rules on collective actions to the extent that they concern product liability infringements.

 In 2012, the right to bring collective actions under the Consumers' Law was extended to other EU Member State entities authorised for this, as per the respective list provided for by Directive 2009/22/EC (article 10, para.
-30 of the Consumers' Law).
+30 of the Consumers' Law; see question 4.4 above).

-In 2013 and 2015, changes were introduced to, among other aspects, the financing of consumers' organisations, the sanctions that may be imposed for non-compliance with its provisions, and the categorisation of complaints filed under it (articles 10, 13a and article 13b of the Consumers' Law).
+In 2013 and 2015, changes were introduced to, among other aspects, the financing of consumer organisations, the sanctions that may be imposed for non-compliance with provisions of the Consumers' Law, and the categorisation of complaints filed under such Law (articles 10, 13a and 13b of the Consumers' Law).

-Lastly, in 2018 the Consumers' Law was again extensively revised and also codified into a new text (in force as of

-18.3.2018).
-Regarding product liability rules, a) material change was made to the definition of "consumer", which was narrowed; other basic changes regard b) the regulatory authorities and their enforcement duties, c) the funding of consumers' associations, and d) administrative proceedings and the sanctions imposed (articles 1a.1, 7, 10, 13a and 13b of the Consumers' Law).
+Lastly, in 2018 the Consumers' Law was again extensively revised and also codified into a new text (in force as of 18.3.2018).
+Regarding product liability rules, a) material change was made to the definition of "consumer", which was narrowed; other basic changes regard b) the regulatory authorities and their enforcement duties, c) the funding of consumer associations, and d) administrative proceedings and the sanctions imposed (articles 1a.1, 7, 10, 13a and 13b of the Consumers' Law).

-Overall, there is a continuing trend towards increased consumers' rights and sanctions for relevant breaches.
+Overall, there is a continuing trend towards increased consumer rights and sanctions for relevant breaches.